4th Guards Tank Division: Cold War period

 On 11 September 1946, the Division participated in the Day of Tankmen's parade on Red Square in Moscow.
 On 23 May 1953, the Division's 3rd Guards Motor Rifle Regiment became the 119th Guards Mechanized Regiment.
-The 275th Guards Artillery Battalion was formed from the 264th Guards Mortar Regiment and the howitzer artillery battalion.
+The 275th Guards Artillery Battalion was formed from the 264th Guards Mortar Regiment and the Howitzer Artillery Battalion.
 The 76th Separate Motorcycle Battalion was converted into a reconnaissance battalion.

 The 120th Guards Anti-Aircraft Artillery Regiment became the 538th Guards Anti-Aircraft Artillery Regiment in April 1955.
 The 14th Guards Tank Regiment was disbanded in June 1957.
 At the same time, the 43rd Guards Heavy Tank Self-Propelled Regiment became the 43rd Guards Heavy Tank Regiment and the 119th Guards Mechanized Regiment was redesignated the 423rd Guards Motor Rifle Regiment.

-In 1960 the Division's tank-training battalion was disbanded.
+In 1960, the division's tank training battalion was disbanded.
 In early 1962, the 43rd Guards Heavy Tank Regiment became a regular tank regiment.
 In February 1962, the 196th Separate Equipment Maintenance and Recovery Battalion and the 339th Separate Missile Battalion were activated.
 The 106th Separate Sapper Battalion became the 330th Separate Engineer-Sapper Battalion in 1968.
 In 1972 the separate Chemical Defence Company became the 616th Separate Chemical Defence Battalion.
 The motor transport battalion was renamed the 1088th Separate Material Supply Battalion in 1980.

 In February 1984, the division received the honorific name "in the name of Yuri Andropov", the Soviet General Secretary at the time.
 In 1989, the 43rd Guards Tank Regiment was replaced by the 14th Guards Tank Regiment.
 During the Cold War, the division was maintained at 80% strength.

 The division was one of the two major divisions deployed in Moscow in August 1991 as part of the failed hardline coup against Soviet President Mikhail Gorbachev.

 Russian Federation

 Following the dissolution of the Soviet Union in December 1991, the 4th Guards Tank Division became a part of the Russian Ground Forces, the land forces of the Russian Federation.
-During the most serious crisis of Boris Yeltsin's premiership, the 1993 constitutional crisis, the Division was one of several key divisions that had given their support to Yeltsin by October 4, the decisive point in the crisis.
+During the 1993 constitutional crisis of Boris Yeltsin's premiership, the division was one of several key divisions that had given their support to Yeltsin by October 4, the decisive point in the crisis.
+T-80UD tanks of the Kantemirovsky division took part in the shooting of the White House.

-In the early 1990s the division came under the command of the 1st Guards Tank Army, along with the 144th Guards Motor Rifle Division.
-The 1st GTA had relocated from the former East Germany to Smolensk when the Group of Soviet Forces in Germany was disbanded at the beginning of the 1990s.
+In the early 1990s, the division came under the command of the 1st Guards Tank Army, along with the 144th Guards Motor Rifle Division.
+The 1st GTA had relocated from East Germany to Smolensk when the Group of Soviet Forces in Germany was disbanded at the beginning of the 1990s.
 It was disbanded in 1998, as was the 144th MRD.
-Thereafter the Kantemirovskaya Division came under the command of the 20th Guards Army.
+The Kantemirovskaya Division came under the command of the 20th Guards Army.